affjljoo3581/Expanda/docs/source/index.rst

 extensions are installed in **different virtual environment**, Expanda cannot use the extensions.
 So before building the dataset, check whether the extensions are accessible or not. ``expanda show`` command shows the details of the given extension.
-Detail is as follows:
+The detail is as follows:

 .. code:: console